maxfields2000/dockerjenkins_tutorial/jenkins/README.md

 This will get you upa nd running with some basic jobs and default config.
 But no credentials.

-1. Make sure you have all the pre-reqs installed (i.e. Docker-toolbox or Docker for Mac or Docker for Windows) this has been tested up to Docker 1.13
+1. Make sure you have all the pre-reqs installed (Docker for Mac or Windows)
 2. Clone this repository to your local drive
-3. Inside the **jenkins2** folder of your local clone execute the following two commands:
+3. Inside the **jenkins** folder of your local clone execute the following two commands:
   1. make build
   2. make run (if this is your first time it will ask for your docker host IP)
-4. Point your browser to http://yourdockermachineip (you can get this by running "docker-machine ip default")
+4. Point your browser to http://localhost (you can get this by running "docker-machine ip default")
+5. If using Docker for Windows, enable "Listen on Localhost:2375"
+  1. Go to jenkins (http://localhost), go to configure, under the docker cloud change the cloud endpoint from "proxy1:2375" to "localhost:2375")

 # Testing Everything Works

 You should just be able to run the job "BasicEnvTest" which will run a simple pipeline job that spins up the test slave and executes a shell command in it.

-PLEASE NOTE: It can take up to a minute to provision the slave the first time you run this.
-Have patience.
-Subsequent runs will be faster.

 If you think your docker setup isn't working do the following to check:

-1. Got to http://yourdockermachineip/configure (the jenkins config page)
+1. Got to http://localhost/configure (the jenkins config page)
-2. Scroll down to "Yet Another Docker" configuration
+2. Scroll down to "Docker Plugin" configuration (part of the clouds setup)
-3. Find the "TEst Connection" button and press it
+3. Find the "Test Connection" button and press it
-4. You should get a blob of info back and no errors.
+4. You should get a text string back with version information.

 If you get an error something is wrong with your local Docker setup.
-This deployment uses a Docker-proxy container from Evan Hazleet to "talk-through" to your docker host.
-It's meant to be used on default Docker for Mac/Windows or Docker-Toolbox installations.

-Other things to try:

-1. Check the file "jenkinslocation.txt" in your root folder, this file is created the first time you do a "make run"
-2. Make sure the IP address in that file matches your Docker Host IP
-3. If it doesn't, edit it to match your DOcker Host IP, stop your jenkins instance and run "make run" again.
+If you're running Docker for Windows see step 5 above and adjust configuration accordingly.

 # Rebuilding